Hernanm0g/meteor-vuetify-loader/README.md

 ## Installation

-1. Add akryum vue-component package if you havent already:

-   `meteor add akryum:vue-component`
-2. Remove fourseven:scss if you have it:
+1. Remove fourseven:scss if you have it:

    `meteor remove fourseven:scss`
-3. Add this package:
+2. Add this package:

    `meteor add zer0th:meteor-vuetify-loader`
+3. Add akryum vue-component package if you havent already:

+   `meteor add akryum:vue-component`

+4. Go o to .meteor/packages file and make sure `zer0th:meteor-vuetify-loader` is above `akryum:vue-component`
-4. Make sure you are importing vuetify/lib instead of vuetify
+5. Make sure you are importing vuetify/lib instead of vuetify

 ```javascript
   import Vue from 'vue'